HaeffnerLab/bem-savio/README.md

+Update 12/2/2022: the master branch of the Haeffnerlab/bem repository now has savio server support, the savio documentation included in this repository, and interactive 3-d tools for meshing and potential analysis.

 # BEM Simulations for QuantNET

 For my simulations of the QuantNET trap, I created a fork of [haeffnerlab/bem](https://github.com/haeffnerlab/bem) called BEM-Savio.
 This is intended to be a leaner and better documented version of the BEM with further support for running BEM on Berkeley's high performance computing cluster (BRC-HPC) called Savio.